Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 You’ve spent most of the day walking (talk about an intense 24hrs in Glasgow), so head back to your hotel for some well-needed rest!

-If you’re feeling particularly enthused, take a walk through the Glasgow city center.
+If you’re still feeling energetic, take a walk through the Glasgow city center.

 Some other great places to explore: